 Meet your need for speed on a reasonable budget

-Aiming to stream crystal clear video or play multiplayer online game over your Internet connection?
-You’ll need Internet speeds a quicker than the baseline, ranging from 10-15 Mbps.
+Aiming to stream crystal clear video or play a multiplayer online game over your internet connection?
+You’ll need internet speeds quicker than the baseline, ranging from 10-15 Mbps.
 With this connection, a single user could run multiple applications on their computer at once.
 As a result, this is also the perfect speed for students who must regularly perform multimedia projects and intensive assignments on a weekly basis for class.

 Faster connections for a house full of roommates